 - Website Job Alerts

 - Content Sites (like UpWork)

 Some people will say that job boards need you to be a better writer, but I don’t think that’s true.
-You just need a little more portfolio samples behind you.
-And that’s easy to take care of, as you’ll find out later.
+You just need to be good enough to get paid.

 They all compile freelance writing jobs that have been posted there, or direct you to jobs posted on classified sites giving you the cream of the crop.